Skip to content

 📌 - TIP

-Reference Axis
+Axis Reference Axis

 The reference axis is an orthogonal axis that always moves with the airplane, allowing the judge to precisely identify the alignment of the airplane with the aerobatic box.
+Toggle with the keyboard key X or the on-screen button.

 • X - red line